This instrument consists of a small globe contained in a wooden box.

 Etched on the metal rim around the equator of the globe: “H. H. & S. LTD.

 Printed on a paper label stuck to the interior of the lid: “INSTRUCTIONS FOR USE OF STAR GLOBE”

 Dimensions (cm): Height = 22.5, Width = 27, Length = 27

-This star globe is for navigation by the stars, particularly at sea.
+This celestial globe is to assist with the understanding of celestial coordinates, e.g. for calculations or navigation by the stars.
 It helps determine altitude and azimuth of heavenly bodies; identify unknown stars; determine times of rising and setting and angles to stars.
 Information in the Department of Astronomy & Astrophysics Records reads: “Celestial globes have been used for astronomy education since the 15h century, if not before.
 This specialized example, invented by Lieutenant English of the Royal Navy, was designed and marketed specifically to solve problems in marine navigation—and indeed was intended for shipboard use.
 Like the spherical blackboard, this celestial globe could be used to solve problems in spherical trigonometry.
 It could be drawn on with wax pencils, red and blue being the preferred colours.”

 Excellent: The wooden box is scratched and chipped in places and the brass on the exterior handle and latches is dulled.
 The interior brass components are in slightly better condition.
 The label stuck on the interior of the box is browned.